fogfish/ecsd/README.md

 ## Key Features

-**DNS load balancer** makes a modification to AWS Route53 service with public IP of your microservices.
+**DNS load balancer** makes a modification to AWS Route53 service with public/private IP of your microservices.
 The feature is an alternative solution to AWS ELB if [the cost overhead](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/pricing/) is redundant.
 Especially, when you are building extra small service.

 **Service discovery with DNS** as defined by [RFC 2782](https://tools.ietf.org/html/rfc2782).
 The Domain Name System has Service record `SRV` to publish port and hostname of servers for specified services.
 This DNS feature helps microservices to discover a dynamic port allocation in container environments.